IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 After you deployed Flightassist using any platform, you can go to [How to Use Flightassist](#how-to-use-flightassist) and start testing your application.

 # 1. Create your Cloudant Database and Insights for Weather Service

+First, clone and get in our repository `git clone https://github.com/IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms.git && cd Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms` to obtain the necessary files and scripts for building this example.

 Since we need to create services using the command line, we need to install [Bluemix CLI](http://clis.ng.bluemix.net/ui/home.html) before proceeding to the following steps.